-The United States government and military, with a few exceptions, did not effectively utilize propaganda or public relations during earlier wars of the young republic.
-Even when the U.S. inherited a pseudo-empire after the Spanish and Philippine-American War, conventional military tactics were considered sufficient enough to win them.
+The United States government and military, with a few exceptions, did not effectively utilize propaganda or public relations during the early wars of the country’s history.
+Even when the U.S. inherited a pseudo-empire after the Spanish- and Philippine-American War, conventional military tactics were considered sufficient enough.
 But the start of a new war, unprecedented in technology and scale, would forever change that notion.

-A modern war, modern propaganda
+Modern war, modern propaganda

-Wake up America!
+“Wake up America!
 Civilization calls every Man, Woman, and Child!”

 -American WWI Propaganda Poster Slogan

-With new methods of dissemination being developed because of technology (airplanes, airships, modern printing press, radio, telephone, etc) this was the perfect storm of dissemination that both sides were too eager to exploit.
-This is arguably the first time the Great Powers, including the United States, developed what we would understand a modern form of Psychological Operations or Psychological Warfare.
+With new methods of dissemination being available (airplanes, airships, radio, telephone, etc.) this was the perfect environment for countries to start using wide-scale propaganda.
+This is arguably the first time the Great Powers, including the United States, developed what we would understand as the modern form of Psychological Operations or Psychological Warfare.

-The U.S. Military at the entry of “The war to end all wars” was quite small: 200,000 soldiers in the U.S. Army, 80,000 in the National Guard.
-The U.S. Navy was in better shape, being the world’s third largest naval power at the time.
-Although the U.S. had furnished weapons and supplies to the Entente powers for years, the country’s economy and production capabilities had not expanded enough to be sufficient for her own wartime needs.
-As a result, the CPI pressed forward to rally a somewhat divided American public, creating countless posters to boost production, grow more food, forego needed war material, and enlist in the services.
-The agency used a variety of different methods to reach the public, most famously a branch of volunteers called the Four Minute Men.
-Their job was to deliver a concise, approved message to public gatherings within 4 minutes.
+The U.S. Military at the entry of the war was quite small: 200,000 soldiers in the U.S. Army, and 80,000 in the National Guard.
+The U.S. Navy was in better shape, being the world’s third-largest naval power at the time.
+Although the U.S. had been furnishing weapons and supplies to the Entente powers for years, the country’s economy and production capabilities had not expanded enough to be sufficient for her own wartime needs.
+As a result, the CPI pressed forward to rally a somewhat divided American public, creating countless posters with the aim to boost production, grow more food, save on needed war material, and enlist in the services.
+The agency used a variety of methods to reach the public, most famously a branch of volunteers called the Four Minute Men.
+Their job was to deliver a concise, approved message to public gatherings within four minutes.
 In print media, the most iconic imagery of the time is a poster of Uncle Sam pointing to the viewer, created by James Montgomery Flagg.

-On the war front, the Allied (Entente) forces developed a vast number of different leaflets to disseminate to the enemy.
+On the front, the Allied (Entente) forces developed a vast number of different leaflets to disseminate to the enemy.
 Leaflets were the best medium: they could be delivered by a multitude of different methods, were simple and to the point.
 The Allied forces used a variety of different means for delivery: balloons, artillery shells that contained leaflets instead of explosives, and airplanes.
 The airplane was the generally preferred method of delivery.
 Some American pilots were known to have a reckless streak and tried to see how close they could drop leaflets on enemy lines without getting shot down.

-With the signing of Armistice on November 11, 1918, both the C.P.I.
+With the signing of the Armistice on November 11, 1918, both the C.P.I.
 Agency and the U.S. Army propaganda section were effectively disbanded.
 With the war over, the U.S. largely turned back to her pre-war isolationist policies and saw little need to keep these programs in place.
-It would take another, bigger world conflict for the U.S. to rethink these measures.
+It would take another, bigger, world conflict for the U.S. to rethink these measures.